effiong-okon/soc-home-lab/README.md

 ## Key Takeaways

-The technical setup matters — but what I actually learned is how to think.
+The technical setup matters, but what I actually learned is how to think.
 Every alert I investigated forced me to ask the same questions a real analyst asks: What happened?
 Who did it?
 When?
 Is this normal for this machine?
 What came before and after?
-The SIEM is just the tool — the thinking is the job.
+The SIEM is just the tool; the thinking is the job.

 I also discovered that real environments require troubleshooting.
 PowerShell Script Block Logging was not enabled.
 Process Creation Auditing was off.
 The Universal Forwarder was not collecting from the PowerShell log channel.
-None of that was in the instructions — I had to identify the gap and fix it.
+None of that was in the instructions.
+I had to identify the gap and fix it.
 That problem-solving is what the lab is really testing.

 **Critical Windows Event IDs I now recognise on sight:**